solonas13/ius/datasets/README.md

 The first line is the number n of distributions; the second line is the alphabet Σ; the subsequent n lines are the distributions of Σ.

-Generating patterns with a certain z
+Generating patterns with a probability threshold 1/z
 ===

 First, unzip the `chr22.in.gz` file